Fulldroper/fulldroper.github.io/src/content/post/route-roller.md

 ---
 title: "Route roller"
 description: "The project aims to study the functioning of static routes and to implement this mechanism practically.
-The application, built with JavaScript and Express, serves as a simple example of how to manage static routes efficiently."
+The application, built with JavaScript and..."
 publishDate: "06 Aug 2022"
 updatedDate: 01 Jul 2024
 tags: ["js", "routing", "express.js", "HTML", "DOM"]